 Professor Martin Thomas

-I am currently working on the meanings and impacts of colonial disintegration, focusing primarily on the interactions between decolonisation and globalisation.
-I hold a three-year Leverhulme Trust Major Research Fellowship Globalising decolonisation: connecting processes of global transformation.
+I work on the meanings and impacts of colonial disintegration, focusing primarily on the interactions between decolonisation and globalisation.
+Between 2019 and 2022 I held a three-year Leverhulme Trust Major Research Fellowship Globalising decolonisation: connecting processes of global transformation.

 I am especially interested in patterns of empire collapse and the nature and extent of political violence during contested decolonisation.
+I explore these issues in The End of Empires and a World Remade: A Global History of Decolonization, published with Princeton University Press (https://press.princeton.edu/books/hardcover/9780691190921/the-end-of-empires-and-a-world-remade).
 An earlier outcome of this work is Fight or Flight: Britain, France and their Roads from Empire, a book published with Oxford University Press in 2014 (http://ukcatalogue.oup.com/product/9780199698271.do).

 Between 2016 and 2019 I was Principal Investigator on a Leverhulme Trust network grant, Understanding Insurgencies: Resonances from the Colonial Past.
-Based in Exeter's Centre for War, State and Society (CWSS), the network brought together six partner institutions: in the UK. the Universities of Warwiick, Oxford and Glasgow; overseas, KITLV Leiden, Sciences Po, Paris, and the Université de Québec, Montreal.
+Based in Exeter's Centre for Histories of Violence and Conflict (CHVC), the network brought together six partner institutions: in the UK. the Universities of Warwiick, Oxford and Glasgow; overseas, KITLV Leiden, Sciences Po, Paris, and the Université de Québec, Montreal.
 More details are available at: http://understandinginsurgencies.exeter.ac.uk

 My research has also focused on contested access to colonial economic resources and forms of state violence within colonial societies, notably in North Africa.
 Working with a Leverhulme Trust Research Fellowship between 2009-12, I completed a three-year project on 'Political Economies of Empire Violence and Police Repression'.
 The work centred on comparing the nature and scale of police intervention during colonial labour disputes, urban protests, and anti-colonial violence in the Depression era of the 1920s and 1930s.
 Ranging from North Africa to French Vietnam, a central proposition of this research is that policing of the colonial workplace remained a more significant priority for security forces than repression of anti-colonial nationalism.
 The resulting book, Violence and Colonial Order: Police, Workers and Protest in the European Colonial Empires, 1918-40, was published by Cambridge University Press in 2012. (http://www.cambridge.org/9780521768412)